Paqrat76/ts-fhir-datamodels/packages/base-docs/sub-docs/luxon-reference.md

   - `const dt: DateTime = DateTime.fromISO("2016-05-25T09:24:15-04.00");`
   - `const dt: DateTime = DateTime.fromISO("2016-05-25", { zone: "utc" });`
   - `const dt: DateTime = DateTime.fromISO("2016-05-25", { zone: "America/New_York" });`
-- `DateTime.now().toISO()` will default to the system's local date/time and timezone in ISO format
+- `DateTime.now().toISO()` will default to the system's local datetime and timezone in ISO format
 - `DateTime.utc().toISO()` will default to UTC and timezone in ISO format

-#### Luxon Formatting ([ISO 8601](https://moment.github.io/luxon/#/parsing?id=iso-8601)) for FHIR
+### Luxon Formatting ([ISO 8601](https://moment.github.io/luxon/#/parsing?id=iso-8601)) for FHIR

-- to ISO
+- toISO
   - `dt.toISO();` //=> '2017-04-20T11:32:00.000-04:00'
   - `dt.toISO({ suppressMilliseconds: true });` //=> '2017-04-20T11:32:00-04:00'
   - `dt.toISODate();` //=> '2017-04-20'
-- to Format
+- toFormat
   - `dt.toFormat("yyyy");` //=> '2017'
   - `dt.toFormat("yyyy-MM");` //=> '2017-04'

-### Provided Date/Time Utilities
+## Provided DateTime Utilities

-The `@paq-ts-fhir/fhir-core/utility/date-time-util.ts` module provides convenience wrappers for Luxon DataTime parsing and formatting to support FHIR specified date/time primitive data types.
+The `DateTimeUtil` namespace provides convenience wrapper functions for Luxon DataTime parsing and formatting to support FHIR specified datetime primitive data types.
-These are available for independent date handling use cases.
+These are available for independent datetime handling use cases.
-They have also been included in the FHIR PrimitiveType `DateType` (`interface DateTypeImpl`), `DateTimeType` (`interface DateTimeTypeImpl`), and `InstantType` (`interface InstantTypeImpl`) implementations as convenience methods.
+They have also been incorporated in the FHIR PrimitiveType `DateType` (implements `interface DateTypeImpl`), `DateTimeType` (implements `interface DateTimeTypeImpl`), and `InstantType` (implements`interface InstantTypeImpl`) implementations as convenience methods.

-The `getDateTimeObject()` and `getDateTimeObjectAsUTC()` creation methods in the `date-time-util.ts` module return a valid Luxon DataTime object that allows full access to the Luxon DataTime APIs for virtually any kind of date/time handling.
+The `DateTimeUtil.getDateTimeObject(...)` and `DateTimeUtil.getDateTimeObjectAsUTC(...)` creation methods return a valid Luxon DataTime object that allows full access to the Luxon DataTime APIs for virtually any kind of datetime handling.
-The `getValueAs[FHIR Primitive]` methods take a Luxon DateTime object as the method argument that is then formatted appropriately into the allowed FHIR primitive format and returned as a string.
+The following methods take a Luxon DateTime object as the method argument which is formatted appropriately into the allowed FHIR primitive format and returned as a string:

+- `DateTimeUtil.getValueAsYear`
+- `DateTimeUtil.getValueAsYearMonth`
+- `DateTimeUtil.getValueAsDateOnly`
+- `DateTimeUtil.getValueAsDateTime`
+- `DateTimeUtil.getValueAsInstant`

-### Handling Time Zones and Offsets
+## Handling Time Zones and Offsets

 The Luxon library supports handling for time zones and offsets.
-The recommended approach is to use the `getDateTimeObjectAsUTC()` creation method.
+The recommended approach is to use the `DateTimeUtil.getDateTimeObjectAsUTC(...)` creation method.
 It automatically converts the provided ISO 8601 datetime string into UTC and returns a UTC DateTime object.

-The `getDateTimeObject()` creation method provides an optional `opts` parameter to control the creation of the DateTime object (see [fromISO(text, opts)](https://moment.github.io/luxon/api-docs/index.html#datetimefromiso) `opts` parameter for supported options).
+The `DateTimeUtil.getDateTimeObject()` creation method provides an optional `opts` parameter to control the creation of the DateTime object (see [fromISO(text, opts)](https://moment.github.io/luxon/api-docs/index.html#datetimefromiso) `opts` parameter for supported options).
 In particular, refer to `opts.zone` and `opts.setZone` options for managing time zones and offsets.
 The following use cases are supported: